MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/syntax-conventions.md

 ### Scalar function

 The following example shows the syntax and an example usage for the [hash function](hashfunction.md).
+Following the example usage, there's a bullet-pointed list that explains how the syntax components were used in the example.

 #### Syntax